Navidliverpool/nav_eshop3/README.md

 Product Search:

-Easily search for products by name, category, or any relevant keywords, allowing you to find your desired items quickly.
+Easily search for products by name, category, or any relevant keywords, allowing you to find your desired items quickly. `completed`

 User Registration and Login:

-Create a new account or log in to the platform using your credentials, enabling you to track your orders, manage your profile, and enjoy personalized features.
+Create a new account or log in to the platform using your credentials, enabling you to track your orders, manage your profile, and enjoy personalized features. `completed`

 Product Listing and Selling:

 Sellers can add new products, update existing ones, and manage their inventory effectively.
-Customers can browse through the diverse range of products available for purchase.
+Customers can browse through the diverse range of products available for purchase. `completed`

 Shopping Cart:

-Conveniently add products to your shopping cart, review your items, and proceed to checkout for a seamless buying experience.
+Conveniently add products to your shopping cart, review your items, and proceed to checkout for a seamless buying experience. `under development` `%50`

 Order Management:

-Keep track of your orders and view order history to ensure a smooth transaction process. `under development`
+Keep track of your orders and view order history to ensure a smooth transaction process. `under development` `%10`

 Secure Transactions: